hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 flexible work arrangement is that so long as you are meeting your objectives, we really don’t need to know how you’re doing it.
 Presumably, you already have mechanisms to review work, with performance reviews and the like.
-Trust them. if the performance reviews are broken, fix them.
+Trust them.
+If the performance reviews are broken, fix them.
 In the meantime, **trust your team members**.

 **Don't let your people work too much**.
 Ironically, with all the